 //The URL I am uploading to. $uploadUrl = 'http://localhost/test/upload-script.php'; //Attempting to upload a PHP file. $badFile = 'C:\wamp64\www\test\file.php'; $ch = curl_init($uploadUrl); curl_setopt($ch, CURLOPT_POST, true); curl_setopt($ch, CURLOPT_RETURNTRANSFER, true); //Set the MIME type of the PHP file to image/jpeg $badFile = new CURLFile($badFile, 'image/jpeg'); $postFields = array( 'user_file' => $badFile, ); curl_setopt($ch, CURLOPT_POSTFIELDS, $postFields); $result = curl_exec($ch); echo $result;

-In the code above, I am attempting to upload a PHP file with a fake mime type.
+In the code above, we are attempting to upload a PHP file with a fake mime type.

-On line 12, I instantiated the CURLFile object and set the second parameter to “image/jpeg”.
-As a result, cURL will upload my PHP file with the type “image/jpeg”.
+On line 12, we instantiated the CURLFile object and set the second parameter to “image/jpeg”.
+As a result, cURL will upload our PHP file with the type “image/jpeg”.

-A var_dump of the $_FILES array, showing my upload:
+A var_dump of the $_FILES array, showing our upload:

-Despite the fact that our uploaded file is clearly a PHP file, the mime type is showing as “image/jpeg”.
-Fortunately, the PHP upload form script that I wrote actually checks the extension of the file.
-As a result, it did not get through.
+Despite the fact that our uploaded file is clearly a PHP file, the mime type is showing up as “image/jpeg”.

-As you can see, the PHP file was moved to the uploads directory and I was able to run it.
+As you can see, the PHP file was moved to the uploads directory and we were able to execute it.

 If an attacker can do this on your web server, it is extremely bad news.